 Between Rocky Mountain Trench and E side of Bowron Lake

-The name Cariboo is derived from the Algonquian Indian word xalibu, meaning “pawer” or “scratcher,” referring to the North American reindeer.
+The name “Cariboo” is derived from an Algonquian word xalibu, meaning “pawer” or “scratcher,” referring to the North American reindeer.
 The name was first applied to the goldfield area around Quesnel and Barkerville, where caribou were once abundant.
-The name goes back to at least 1861, near the beginning of the gold rush, when Governor James Douglas of the Colony of British Columbia used the name Cariboo to describe the area in dispatches to Britain.
+The name goes back to at least 1861, near the beginning of the gold rush, when governor James Douglas [1803–1877] of the colony of British Columbia used the name “Cariboo” to describe the area in dispatches to Britain.

 The name “Cariboo Mountains” was officially adopted in 1918, not “Cariboo Range” as labelled on Bowman’s 1887 map of the Cariboo Mining District.

 - Holway, Edward Willet Dorland [1853–1923].
 “The Cariboo Mountains.”
 Canadian Alpine Journal, 8 (1917):36-39

 - Trutch, Joseph William [1826–1904].
 Map of British Columbia to the 56th Parallel North Latitude.
 Victoria, B.C.: Lands and Works Office, 1871.
 University of Victoria